garghub/simutate/README.md

 Optional 1. bug id to perform simulation for (e.g. Cli_1 / Cli_2 / ...)

-Optional parameters for task "flatten" -
+Optional parameters for task "flatten" and "flattenfixes" -

 Optional 1. project name to perform flattening for (e.g. Cli)